-- 958 The conclusions of the New Particles and Forces working group can be summarized as follows: - TeV mass particles are needed in essentially all models of new physics.
-The search for them is imperative. - 2.
-LHC and future colliders will give us impressive capabilities for this study.
-Future programs target new physics at the all-important TeV scale, as can be seen in Fig. 1-10. - 963 3.
-The search for TeV mass particles is integrally connected to searches for dark matter. - Experiments on new particles and forces give information on the Particle Physics Questions # 1, 2, 3, 4, 5, 8, 9 listed in the Snowmass Summary [32].
+- The conclusions of the New Particles and Forces working group can be summarized as follows: - TeV mass particles are needed in essentially all models of new physics.
+The search for them is imperative. - LHC and future colliders will give us impressive capabilities for this study.
+Future programs target new physics at the all-important TeV scale, as can be seen in Fig. 1-8.
+We need to get a version of this plot that includes CLIC. - 3.
+This search is integrally connected to searches for dark matter. - Experiments on new particles and forces give information on the Particle Physics Questions # 1, 2, 3, 4, 5, 8, 9 listed in the Snowmass Summary [27]. - 897

-967 1.9 Flavor Mixing and CP Violation at High Energy
+1.9 Flavor Mixing and CP Violation at High Energy